ArthTechnologies/quartz/README.md

 ✅ Consistent routes
 ✅ Secure accounts and servers with a password system
 ✅ Add support for plugins and mods from modrinth
+✅ Add support for mods/plugins from CurseForge
 🛠️ Make no-stripe/no account modes more stable
 🛠️ Make modded servers stable
+🛠️ Make discord accounts more stable
 🛠️ Add support for ocelot (master backend)
 ❓ Protect customer assets with end-to-end encryption
-❓ Add support for mods/plugins from CurseForge